JoelBerglund05/kunskapskampen/Documantation/colors.md

 ## CTA: #f7b946
-Gives the user a warmer feeling and pop enough to grab atteintion, but at the same time not beeing aggressiv Used on important buttons that have a big funktion.
+Gives the user a warmer feeling and pop enough to grab atteintion, but at the same time not beeing aggressiv Used on important buttons that have a big function.

 ## White:  #fafff9
 A soft white used as the background of the site and as a scondary alternative color for text.